 For more information on running your own business, consult these links:

-And, have you considered all of the opportunities for working for yourself online?
+And, have you considered all of the opportunities for supplemental income from working for yourself online?
 Explore 12 ideas starting a business after 50.

-The best jobs after retirement can enable you to work in an area that really interests you or can give you the flexibility to pursue those interests in your off time.
+The best jobs after retirement can enable you to work in an area that really interests you.

 The following are examples that might inspire you to find a job in retirement that you will really love:

 Travel is what most retirees want to do.
 If you can’t afford it on your own, even with these great travel tips, the travel industry offers so many job opportunities for retirees.

 In many cases, you are working to cover travel expenses.
 But in some cases, you can earn an income as well as reducing your travel costs.
 It may take some creative thinking, but you should be able to find a job to supplement your travel expenses and maybe even enable you to save money too.

 The above-mentioned jobs might not be all glamour, but seeing the world can be worth it.
 These web sites might help you find a job if you are interested in travel: